Why is email removed from my “Trash” folder after 7 days?

 This controls how long messages will stay in the “Trash” folder before they’re automatically deleted by the device.

-After changing this, tap < Advanced in the top left to go back one screen, then tap < Account to go back one more screen, then tap Done in the top right to save the changes.
+After changing this, tap Advanced in the top left to go back one screen.
+Then click Account Settings in the top left to go back one more screen, then click Done in the top right to save the changes.

 Having trouble saving your changes?

-Be sure you've gone back to the “Account” screen and pressed Done in the top right.
+Be sure you've gone back to the “Account Settings” screen and pressed Done in the top right.
 The changes won’t be saved if you don’t.

 Make sure nothing else is deleting mail